oschrenk/notes/git+hooks.md

 Most of the hooks fall into one of two categories

-1. `pre` hooks will be executed before an action (eg. a commit).
+1. `pre` hooks will be executed before an action (e.g.. a commit).
 It can therefore be used to deny or accept an action.
 Return values unequal to zero deny an action.
 2. `post`hooks will be executed after an action.
 It can be used for triggering the dispatch of emails or other notifications.
 The exit codes are ignored.

 | Hook					| Description 	|